Yaxuan-w/IssueTrackerRawPOSIX/timeline.md

   - type conversion is correct after modification, but still same error.
   - might caused by socket syscall not success..?
+  - no, socket syscall success but getpeername failed in general test case (NEED TO ADD INTO TESTSUITE)
+  - still consider type conversion

 ## 6/24/2024